VisualSolutions/deprecated-MFrame/test/readme.md

 ##Services
 ###Config Loader
 This service handles the loading and parsing of the `mframe.json` file.
-This service is the simplest immediate benefit of using the framework.
-The config file contains the user defined attributes for every media component.
-Including content, JS functionality (image scaling, font scaling), and CSS styles.
+This file contains the user defined attributes for every media component; including content, JS functionality (image scaling, font scaling), and CSS styles.
 This will be outlined more when we talk about wiring up your own config loader.

 To use the service, just make sure that `mframe.json` is in the same directory as your `index.html`.
 We will handle the rest when we setup our components.

 ###Grid System
 The grid system is a way of sizing and positioning elements based on the aspect ratio of the screen.
+This way you can have the template behave differently if it is in portrait mode or landscape mode (or other more specific classes).
 It works by creating a 24x24 grid on the window and any element positioned within it.
 This is similar to [Twitter Bootstrap](www.getbootstrap.com) except that it handles vertical as well as horizontal units (and it works based on aspect ratio instead of window width).

 Use the gridConfig service within your controller (`/scripts/controllers/template.js`) to setup your grid